naowalrahman/malet/README.md

 ---

+> [!NOTE]
+> I'm current working on blog post explaining the project in detail, as well is an analysis of the models and their performance.

 MALET (**MA**chine **LE**arning **T**rader) is a platform to fetch financial data, train various deep learning models for trading, and backtest performance against historical market data.
+It performs very well when trained over 5+ years of daily close data for diverse ETFs like SPY and QQQ, beating buy and hold strategies by a wide margin.

 ![MALET dashboard](img/dashboard.svg)

 ## ✨ Key Features

 * **Interactive Dashboard:** Get a high-level overview of market conditions, model performance, and quick actions.
+Utilizes Gemini API to create a comprehensive AI-powered analysis of market data for SPY, QQQ, and DJIA.
 * **Dynamic Data Fetching:** Pulls historical stock data from yfinance for any given ticker and date range.
-* **Automated Feature Engineering:** Automatically calculates over 50 technical indicators (e.g., RSI, MACD, Bollinger Bands, Ichimoku Cloud) to enrich the dataset.
+* **Automated Feature Engineering:** Automatically calculates over 50 technical indicators (e.g., RSI, MACD, Bollinger Bands, Ichimoku Cloud, etc.) to enrich the dataset.
 * **Versatile Model Training:** Train multiple types of neural networks to predict market movements:
     * LSTM (Long Short-Term Memory)
     * CNN-LSTM (Convolutional + LSTM)
     * Transformer
+    * GRU (Gated Recurrent Unit)
 * **Comprehensive Backtesting Engine:**
     * Compare your trained model's performance against a baseline "Buy and Hold" strategy.
     * Analyze key metrics like Total Return, Sharpe Ratio, Max Drawdown, and Win Rate.